Frequently Asked QuestionsDo you have options to help offset credit card fees?

 Here are some additional options:

-- Debit card rates are considerably lower than normal credit card rates and Ascent passes those savings along to you.
+Debit card rates are considerably lower than normal credit card rates and Ascent Processing passes those savings along to you.

-- You can charge a “booking fee” on every reservation.
-This can help offset credit card processing fees indirectly by bringing in additional revenue on every reservation.
+You can charge a “booking fee” on every reservation.
+You can name this fee how you wish but we recommend steering way from “processing fee”.
+An additional fee like this can help offset credit card processing costs indirectly by bringing in additional revenue on every reservation.
 Specific regulations are listed below.

 - It must be charged on every reservation, regardless of payment method

-- You can offer a discount to your guests that use a different means of payment, such as cash, check, ACH, or debit cards.
+You can offer a discount to your guests that use a different means of payment, such as cash, check, or ACH.
 Specific regulations are listed below.

 - The discount can be either a percentage or flat dollar amount

-- The advertised price MUST be the credit card price
+- The advertised price MUST be the credit card price, so the cash price is an actual discount

 You can charge a “convenience fee” on credit card payments.
-This gets a little more complicated than the booking fee or cash discount options.
+This gets a little more complicated than previous options.
 The complete list of regulations is below.

 - It must be a flat fee (not a percentage)